AngusWG/namesilo-letsencrypt/README.md

 This command will generate certificate key files under `letsencrypt` folder (specified in the docker compose volume section).
 The script will take 60 minutes to finish execution (due to Namesilo's DNS propagation taking approximately 60 minutes at the time of writing this.
 Feel free to adjust the waiting minutes appropriately in `config.py`).

 ### Using certificates
-Now you have certificate files generated inside `letsencrypt` folder, you can use them by mounting them to another Docker container that runs Nginx or symlink them if you run Nginx on the host OS.
+Now you have certificate files generated inside `letsencrypt` folder, you can use them by mounting them to another Docker container that runs Nginx or symlink them if you run Nginx directly on the host OS.
 It's up to you.

 ### Renewal of certificates
-Certificates are renewed automatically with certbot renew command cronjob.
+Certificates are renewed automatically with certbot renew command and cronjob.
 It's baked into this Docker image so you don't have to do anything.